 Driver’s licence applicants must pre-pay road test fees at the time of booking.

-Payments can be made at all DriveTest Centres by cash (Canadian dollars only), credit card (VISA, MasterCard, or American Express), debit card, certified business cheque, certified personal cheque, bank drafts or money orders (each made payable to the DriveTest Centre), or travellers cheque (Canadian or American).
-Sorry, we do not accept VISA debit at this time.
+Payments can be made at all DriveTest Centres by cash (Canadian dollars only), credit card (VISA, MasterCard, or American Express), debit card, certified business cheque, certified personal cheque, bank drafts or money orders (each made payable to Serco Canada Inc.), or traveller’s cheque (Canadian or American).

-You can also mail a certified cheque or money order, made payable to DriveTest, to the centre where the road test will be conducted.
+You can also mail a certified cheque or money order, made payable to Serco Canada Inc., to the centre where the road test will be conducted.
 Your cover letter must include your name, address, phone number, and driver’s licence number.
 Please do not send mail to a part-time travel point centre.

 Pre-paid test fees are valid six years from the date of payment.
 A refund will be issued only if the request is made within six years from the date of payment.